-The Hospitality Division comprises of three international award-winning brands namely Palace of the Golden Horses, Philea Mines Beach Resort and Borneo Highlands Resort; and a time-share business, Palace Vacation Club.
-Through this Division, the CHHB Group continues to offer the best in hospitality, fine and casual dining, leisure, recreational, confectionary and fitness.
+The Hospitality Division comprises two international award-winning brands namely Palace of the Golden Horses, Philea Mines Beach Resort together with a time-share business - Palace Vacation Club.
+Through this Division, the CHHB Group continues to offer the best in hospitality, fine and casual dining, leisure, recreational activities and fitness.

-The Resorts and Hospitality Division recorded a division revenues of RM11.81 million in 2020 as compared to RM39.69 million in 2019.
-The segment loss was recorded at RM9.45 million for 2020 due to temporary suspension of hotel operations.
+The Resorts and Hospitality Division recorded a division revenue of RM8.01 million in 2021 as compared to RM11.81 million in 2020.

+The segment loss was recorded at RM4.39 million for 2021 due to the temporary suspension of hotel operations.